SciFiFarms/TechnoCore/README.md

   - [Acknowledgements](#acknowledgements)
   - [License](#license)

 ## What to know before getting started
-1. What you see is a working proof of concept; it hasn't been tested.
-But if you try it and run into issues, feel free to open a [new issue](https://github.com/SciFiFarms/TechnoCore/issues/new).
-I'd love to help get it working.
-1. TechnoCore depends on Docker being installed.
-1. TechnoCore isn't feature complete, so it may be worth checking out the [issues](https://github.com/SciFiFarms/TechnoCore/issues) to see what is coming.

-## What to know before getting started
 ### Status of TechnoCore:
 TechnoCore is currently in beta.
 The infrastructure is done, but there are still some sensors that need to be integrated into the esp8266 firmware.